 Guide dogs are extremely well trained and only go to the bathroom on command.
 Usually the owner will have a specific spot for the hound and use a command word like, “go time” or, “do your business,” so they’ll know when to clean up.

 9. What are the most common dog names?

-2014’s most common dog names are Bella, Max, Buddy, Lucy, and Daisy.
+For 2019, the most popular dog names are Luna, Bella, Charlie, Bailey, Lucy, and Cooper.
 If you’re curious about how much dog name trends change, here are some popular ones from Medieval times: Blawnche, Nosewise, Smylfeste, Bragge, Holdfast, Zaphyro, Zalbot, Mopsus, and Mopsulus.